coderitter/knight-form/README.md

 new Form('name')
 ```

-## Object creation
+## Object retrieval

-The object will contain every field that was defined in the form.
+If you did not set any object on the form it will create one for you.
+If you did set one the form will just give the one you have set back to you.
+Having all the values that where edited through form.

 ```typescript
 var form = new Form().add(